 - Understand how employees think.

 Trust must be reciprocal, one-way trust is not beneficial to anyone.
-Leaders need trust their people will make good decisions.
+Leaders need to trust their people will make good decisions.
 This starts with proper training.
 Employees need to trust their leaders that they have the best interest of the people first.
-When company cultures are built upon appreciation of the people, extraordinary things will happen.
+When company cultures are built upon an appreciation of the people, extraordinary things will happen.

 If a workplace can foster a strong sense of trust within their organization, they can see several benefits including:

 - Increased productivity amongst staff.

 - Improved morale amongst employees and staff.